 Table 1.
 Product Descriptions 33 Table 2.
 Packaging of Clinical Supplies 34 Table 3.
 Description of Boxes 35 Table 4.
-Schedule of Events Table 5.
-Treatment Visit Procedures (at Visits 2, 3, 4, 5, 6 and 7) Table 6.
-Treatment Selections By Period.
-67 Table 7.
-Allocation of PK Samples to Timepoint and Treatment 69 Table 8.
-Incidence of PK Samples by Treatment and Period 70 Table 9.
-Power for Primary Efficacy Comparisons by Sample Size.
-71 Table A1-1.
-Recommended Minimal Scale Factors for Time, Volume and Flow on Graphical Output 82 Table A1-2.
-Summary of Equipment Quality Control Table A1-3.
-Range and Accuracy Recommendations Specified for Forced Expiratory Maneuvers 85
+Schedule of Events 56 Table 5.
+Visit Procedures on Day 1 of Each Treatment Period (Visits 2, 4, and 6) 58 Table 6.
+Visit Procedures on Day 7 of Each Treatment Period (Visits 3, 5, and 7) 59 Table 7.
+Treatment Selections (Ignoring Order) 67 Table A1-1.
+Recommended Minimal Scale Factors for Time, Volume and Flow on Graphical Output 86 Table A1-2.
+Summary of Equipment Quality Control 87 Table A1-3.
+Range and Accuracy Recommendations Specified for Forced Expiratory Maneuvers 90